What time should I be there?

 What kind of security is there at games?

 Sacred takes the safety of our fans very seriously!
-We have our own dedicated volunteer security guards (most of whom are professional security personnel) and our venues George Sim Community Center and the Memorial Auditorium provide additional security.
+We have our own dedicated volunteer security guards (most of whom are professional security personnel) and our other venues provide additional security.

 What can I NOT bring to a game?